 Why Stone Works Best for Monochrome Kitchen Schemes

 There is a reason that the trend for monochrome kitchens has held up in popularity.
 It’s modern and clean and the ultimate in flexibility.
-The concept can emit timeless elegance or funky contemporary style.
+The concept can emit timeless elegance or a funky contemporary style.
 It may all seem simple – it’s just black and white after all.
-However, this scheme comes with its own potential pitfalls, many of which come down to material choice and finding the right balance of tones.
+However, this scheme comes with its potential pitfalls, many of which come down to material choice and finding the right balance of tones.
 So why is stone so popular for monochrome schemes, and how do you get it right?

 Balance of Shades